EonTAS/Mods-Site/README.md

 ## Plans
 I want to know what features are still yet to be made for the project and what they would look like.

+## Suggestions
+I want to be able to suggest new projects/ideas or get in contact with the owner of the site.

 # Features :

 1. Navbar